National Parks and Biosphere Reserves in Austria

 Austria's national parks

-The ecological diversity of Austria's six national parks is impressive: vast steppes, wild primeval and riparian forests, gentle valley landscapes, rugged limestone mountains and glaciers covered in ice.
-Each national park has its own unique character.
+Austria’s six national parks showcase impressive ecological diversity: Vast steppes, wild primeval and riparian forests, gentle valley landscapes, rugged limestone mountains, and ice-covered glaciers.
+Each national park has its own distinct character.

 Sustainable outdoor-fun